-Following the nationwide speed limit reduction back in July 2018, motorists across France have been struggling to change their habits to remain within the law.
+Following the nationwide speed limit reduction back in July 2018, motorists across France struggled to change their habits to remain within the law.

-The initial reduction was aimed at improving road security but in fact, in our region at least, road accident mortality has doubled.
+The initial reduction was aimed at improving road security but in fact, in our region at least, road accident mortality apparently doubled.

-Now, not 1 year on, Premier Ministre, Edouard Philippe has approved a decision that will allow prefects and département presidents to set this authorized speed limit themselves, or not!
+Less than one year later, Premier Ministre, Edouard Philippe approved a decision to allow prefects and département presidents to set this authorised speed limit themselves – or not!

 Changes in the P-O?

-P-O Président, Hermeline Malherbe, calls the decision an irresponsible U-turn, stating that, “After having decided to move to 80 km/h without consultation… the government is now abandoning the departments.”
+P-O Président, Hermeline Malherbe, called the decision an irresponsible U-turn, stating that, “After having decided to move to 80 km/h without consultation… the government is now abandoning the departments.”

 Under the current law (since July 2018), roads with a central concrete partition remain limited to 90km/h.

-So, rather than undoing all the changes that have already been implemented, the P-O will instead undertake a series of road improvements, installing partitions where appropriate to allow drivers to return to 90km/h.
+So, rather than undoing all the changes that had already been implemented, the P-O was instead to undertake a series of road improvements, installing partitions where appropriate to allow drivers to return to 90km/h.

 Well, no, not really!
-Even if you get your head around the changes coming to the P-O, other départements in France may have decided something different so it’s really just a question of reading the signs!
+Even if you get your head around the changes going on in the P-O, other départements in France may have decided something different so it’s really just a question of reading the signs!